 We walked through the village, along the same thin road that Morris wrote about.
 It was a heavy summer morning, close and muggy, the emergence of an enduring spell of hot weather.
 Swallows flitted over the harvested hay in the fields to either side of the lane narrowed by bramble bushes of green fruit and those intricate pink flowers they have.
 We passed a honeysuckle-riddled barn, the road flanked by moss-wadded stone slates, then a few cottages, gardens profuse with roses and hollyhocks, and above them, between them, seemingly, rose the many grey chimneys of Kelmscott.

-Sometimes the most exquisite of places are the hardest to write about.
+Sometimes the loveliest places are the hardest to write about.
 Their magic is somehow inexplicable, it slips through your fingers and wriggles away, not to be defined or captured on a page.
 Kelmscott is perhaps one of these places.
 But I shall try.

 Morris wrote that the house looked as if it had grown up out of the soil, an organic element in its surrounding topography, and this is indeed still true today.
 Built in the local stone in around 1600 for a yeoman farmer, the house seems to be somehow integral to its setting; it is of the land, more a grand, sunken, overgrown cottage than an aristocratic pile, its rooms and gardens seem to spring from the earth, ancient, and then seep and spill out into the village and meadows beyond.